abdalla-diaai/password-generator/README.md

     * Uppercase
     * Numeric
     * Special characters ($@%&*, etc)
-* Password must contain at least one character type (special character, small letters, large letters or numbers). <em>Preferably the password should contain more than one character type.</em>
+* Password must contain at least one character type (special character, smallcase letters, uppercase letters or numbers). <em>Preferably the password should contain more than one character type.</em>

 ## Installation